Rvin-zh/intercity_portal/electron-app/README.md

 - **Backend fails to start**: Check the application logs.
 You can enable extra logging by setting the environment variable `DEBUG=1`.
 - **Window shows blank screen**: The backend may not have started successfully.
 Check the application logs.
+- **Data missing after update**: Your data might be in a different location.
+Check the backup directory and try a manual restore.